awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 Creating a read replica in a different AWS Region from the source instance is similar to creating a replica in the same AWS Region\.
 You can use the AWS Management Console, run the [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) command, or call the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) API operation\.

-To create an encrypted read replica in a different AWS Region than the source DB instance, the source DB instance must be encrypted\.
+To create an encrypted read replica in a different AWS Region from the source DB instance, the source DB instance must be encrypted\.

 Cross\-Region read replicas aren't supported in the following opt\-in AWS Regions:
 + Africa \(Cape Town\)